Alina-Nikiforova/cinema-app/README.md

 🔸Apache TomCat
 🔸Maven

-Instructions for starting this project:
+💻Instructions for starting this project:
 ___________________________________________________________________________________________________________
 1. Clone this project into the IDE as a Maven project.
 2. Run the mvn clean package and if you find any errors, fix them.